Roomify/repairtagger-docs/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: The life and times of a ticket
+   :caption: Getting Started

-   Introduction<ticketlife/index.rst>
+   The life and times of a ticket<ticketlife/index.rst>
    Scan a tag <ticketlife/scantag.rst>
    Fill in ticket information  <ticketlife/intake.rst>
    Do the work  <ticketlife/dothework.rst>